oracle-livelabs/goldengate/ogg-to-ggs/create/create.md

     ![Source Database details](images/02-10-create-connection.png)

-    The database registration becomes Active after a few minutes.
+    The connection becomes Active after a few minutes.

-11. Repeat steps 2 to 10 to register the TargetADW Autonomous Database.
+11. Repeat steps 2 to 10 to create the TargetADW connection.

 ## Task 3: Unlock the GGADMIN user and add supplemental logging

-Although the GGADMIN user is created during the database registration process, it is locked by default.
+Although the GGADMIN user is automatically created, it is locked by default.
 The following steps guide you through how to unlock the GGADMIN user.

 1. From the Oracle Cloud console navigation menu, click to **Oracle Database**, and then click **Autonomous Transaction Processing**.